The Philadelphia Home Rule Charter states:

 The Citizens Planning Institute

 The Citizens Planning Institute educates citizens about the role good planning and implementation play in helping to create communities of lasting value through a series of core and elective classes taught by local practitioners and experts.
-Since its launch in November 2010, CPI has graduated 89 citizen planners, community leaders and engaged residents from more than 60 neighborhoods.
-A new class of 30 students is currently completing the Spring 2012 Course.
+Since its launch in November 2010, CPI has graduated more than 150 citizen planners, community leaders and engaged residents from more than 75 neighborhoods.
+The application for the Fall 2013 course series – the 7th to be offered – will begin in September 2013.

 The CPI is expanding as the integrated planning and zoning process accelerates with the implementation of the new Zoning Code and ongoing District Plan projects.
-The CPI is running training series on the new Zoning Code throughout 2012.
-Check here frequently for updated schedules and new training opportunities.
+The CPI runs occasional training series on the new Zoning Code throughout 2012.
+Check the site frequently for updated schedules and new training opportunities.

 Be A Part of the Process